9 best reasons to work in Milan (at Empatica!)

 If you’re adventurous, it’s easy to pack a bag for the weekend and go hiking or skiing in the mountains.
 On the other hand, if you’re more inclined to water, you can go swimming in the lakes.
 If you are interested in going to the sea, you can get to the region of Liguria by train, bus, or car in a few hours.
 One of the most unique parts of Liguria is Cinque Terre, a UNESCO World Heritage List.
 There are five picturesque towns on cliffs by the water where you can hike or take a train between them.

-There are other fun seasonal activities to look forward to, such as the Christmas markets in nearby towns in the winter and “Carnevale”, or Carnival parties, at the start of spring like the huge annual carnival of Venice.
+There are other fun seasonal activities to look forward to, such as the Christmas markets in nearby towns in the winter and “Carnevale”, or Carnival parties, at the start of spring like the huge annual Carnival of Venice.

+We are rapidly expanding, so we are always looking for the best and brightest talent to join our team.
 If you are convinced that Milan could be your next move, head over to our Careers page to see the open positions.
 Before applying, learn more about working at Empatica by reading our blog post: What’s it like working at Empatica?

 We hope to see you soon for an aperitivo!